-Davis Law Group's award-winning team of accident attorneys has represented countless bus accident victims since being founded in 1994.
+Davis Law Group's award-winning team of car accident attorneys has represented countless bus accident victims since being founded in 1994.
 We understand the nuances of pursuing a legal claim against a powerful company or government entity, and our legal strategy has proven to get our clients the best possible results.

 We also have the capacity to hire qualified experts to support our clients' cases, which provides additional negotiating leverage and motivates greedy insurance companies to resolve cases fairly and reasonably.